Maine Court Records

 Requestors may directly contact the institution to request inmate records for persons incarcerated in county or city jails.
 Alternatively, interested persons may also reach out to the sheriff’s office or police department that operates the county or city jail.
 Note that the record custodian may charge a fee for copying these records.

-How To Put Money On Jail Inmates Book In Maine?
+How To Put Money in Inmates' Books in Maine?

 Inmates are barred from holding any cash while in custody.
 However, the Maine Department of Corrections allows the inmate’s family and friends to deposit funds into a trust account.
 Funds may be deposited online or by mail.

 The MDOC allows online payments through its Money Deposit Service.
 Using this method requires the inmate’s MDOC number and date of birth.
 Note that online payments are accepted via valid credit or debit cards from MasterCard or Visa.
-Deposits done via prepaid cards will not be accepted.
+Deposits done via prepaid cards are generally not accepted.

 Depositors may send funds to an inmate’s trust account or phone account.
-Each depositor may transfer a daily maximum of $100 to each of these accounts.
-However, depositors may not send more than $200 to each account in a week.
-Note that funds deposited into an inmate’s phone account may only be used for phone calls placed through the MDOC’s debit calling system.
+Each depositor may transfer a daily maximum of $100 to each account.
+However, depositors may not send more than $200 to each account weekly.
+Note that funds deposited into an inmate’s phone account may only be used for phone calls through the MDOC’s debit calling system.
 These funds may not be transferred to the inmate’s trust account.
 However, funds sent to an inmate’s trust account may be transferred to the inmate’s phone account.
-Note, only inmates are allowed to make these transfers.
+Transfers are restricted to inmates.
 Also, allow up to three business days for deposits to reflect in the inmate’s account.

 Depositors may also send funds to an inmate’s account by mail.
 Accepted forms of payment include the following:

-All checks and money orders must carry the inmate’s full name and middle official.
-Depositors are advised to state the inmate’s MDOC number if available.
+Depositors are advised to ensure that checks and money orders carry the inmate’s full name.
+Depositors are also advised to state the inmate’s MDOC number if available.
 The documents should also carry the full name and address of the sender.
-Checks and money orders without the required details will not be processed.
+Checks and money orders without the required details are less likely to be processed.

-For inmates in county or city jails, depositors may directly contact the jails for information on sending funds to an inmate’s account.
+For county or city jail inmates, depositors may contact the jails directly for information on sending funds to an inmate’s account.
 Note that these processes may vary between institutions.